-Directory support authentication is designed for seamless deployment in an Active Directory domain environment utilizing Windows Single Sign-On (SSO).
+Directory support environment utilizing Windows Single Sign-On (SSO).
 C•CURE uses Windows log on credentials by default.
 At the Windows logon, users are automatically logged on to the Administration and Monitoring Stations.
 Single-use password When the iSTAR controller boots for the first time it prompts to change the password before proceeding to any other screens.
 Role Based Access Control (RBAC) authorizations C•CURE 9000 offers Role Based Access Control (RBAC) authorizations.
 Roles are defined in C•CURE 9000 as operator privileges with different object level permissions.
 C•CURE 9000 administrators can assign authorizations to individual operators and objects within C•CURE.
+High Assurance Strong authentication verifies an individual's identity using technologies including biometrics, smartcards, Public Key Infrastructure (PKI) and digital signatures to provide a level of assurance above and beyond that available through non-smart card ID card mechanisms.
 Operator Auto Log Off Starting in v2.90 SP3, operators with inactivity time limit will be automatically logging out.
-The time limit can be configured using two new System Variables: Monitoring Shift Duration and Session Timeout.
+The time limit can be configured using two new System Variables: Monitoring Shift Duration Session Timeout.
+Johnson Controls recommends setting this to adhere to your enterprise policy or recommended range is 10-30 minutes.